 Many of our pieces are stitched by hand with traditional motifs.
 From the colcha embroidery of New Mexico to chikan embroidery traditionally made in Lucknow, India.
 Travel the world through intricate stitches, each with its own unique culture and craft.
 Carry this quality wherever you go with our edit of clothing, bags and accessories.

 Hand-carved finds are produced by our artisan partners in India – often ethically made.
 The world’s fastest-growing trees such as albesia and mango wood provide a sustainable source of material for this time-honoured technique.

 Traditional painted goods from india

-Our Tunisian painted ceramics are produced by a small family-run company based in Tunisia, North Africa.
+Our painted ceramics are produced in locations as far as North Africa.
 A collective of skilled craftspeople aims to keep traditional handmade crafts alive through the production of hand-painted ceramics.
-Both unique and practical, their tableware references vibrant pottery motifs from the ancient decorative tradition of Tunisian master craftsmen.
+Both unique and practical, their tableware references vibrant pottery motifs from the ancient decorative tradition of master craftsmen.